adamk72/AdamKecskesConsulting/src/content/md_files/WorkExperience.md

 - Found and solved many weak process points through root cause analysis; provided technical risk reviews for cloud and client services.
 - Managed transition of the company’s primary product from IPv4 systems to support IPv6 on Amazon AWS EC2 & ELB instances.
 - Automated the generation of product performance reports, reducing processing time from hours to minutes and providing deeper report details.
-- A strategic shift in the company transferred the position to an offshore office.

 ---